 A candidate may not submit this thesis earlier than twenty four (24) months nor later than five (5) years after the date of his initial registration except with the approval of the Senate.
-A candidate shall give at least three (3) months notice in writing to the Registrar of his/her intention to submit his thesis for Examination.

-(2) Research Methodology (MVX8001) (3 credits):

-- (a) Candidate must successfully complete Research Methodology Course (MVX8001) within the first two (2) semester of registering as a student at University of Malaya. - (b) Pass your Proposal Defense by Semester II.
+- (2) Research Methodology (MVX8001) (3 credits): - (a) Candidate must successfully complete Research Methodology Course (MVX8001) within the first two (2) semesters of registering as a student at University of Malaya. - (b) The candidate must pass their Proposal Defense seminar by the second semester.